Main Content

 E-Reserves:

-1. Stoke, H. W. (1954) College athletics.
+1. Stoke, H. W. (1954).
+College Athletics.
 The Atlantic, 193, 46–50.

 Other Readings:

 1. Bergman, L. (Writer) & Challberg, S. (Editor) (2011, March 29).
 Money and March Madness [Television series episode].
-In Stauffer, Z. (Producer), Frontline.
-Boston, MA: WBGH/Boston.
-Available from http://video.pbs.org/video/1862516201
+In Z. Stauffer (Producer), Frontline.
+Boston, MA: WBGH/Boston. https://www.pbs.org/video/frontline-money-and-march-madness-1/

 Materials:

 1. Montopoli, B. (2013, March 15).
 March Madness?
 NCAA fights full-court press on player pay.
-Retrieved from http://www.cbsnews.com/news/march-madness-ncaa-fights-full-court-press-on-player-pay/
+CBS News. https://www.cbsnews.com/news/march-madness-ncaa-fights-full-court-press-on-player-pay/

 2. Pierce, C. P. (2013, February 6).
 The O'Bannon decision.
-Retrieved from http://grantland.com/features/ed-obannon-vs-ncaa/ (Grantland article explains lawsuit in basic terms)
+Grantland. https://grantland.com/features/ed-obannon-vs-ncaa/ (Grantland article explains lawsuit in basic terms)

 3. Thompson, W. (2013, July 30).
 The trouble with Johnny.
-Retrieved from http://espn.go.com/espn/otl/story/_/id/9521439/heisman-winner-johnny-manziel-celebrity-derail-texas-aggies-season-espn-magazine
+ESPN. https://www.espn.com/espn/otl/story/_/id/9521439/heisman-winner-johnny-manziel-celebrity-derail-texas-aggies-season-espn-magazine

 Assignments: